google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 One of the first things to do when you’re optimizing an application is to make it as small as possible.
 Here’s how to do this with webpack.

+Note: This page covers optimization strategies for webpack 3.
+A few parts of it aren’t necessary or work slightly differently with webpack 4.
+We’re waiting for the webpack ecosystem to stabilize, and then we’ll update this guide.

 ## Enable minification